 The resort was huge and very peaceful.
 This is the kind of place that is perfect for relaxation and for those who wanted to have a break from the hustle and bustle of the big city The bungalow was far from hotel accommodation but it sure was decent.
 In fact, I actually preferred it over tens of hotels I’ve stayed in, primarily because it was close to nature.

 After a little rest, we decided to do kayaking and explore nearby islands.
 We had practice a day before, so we were more familiar in maneuvering.
 If the water was clear, it would have been perfect.
 There were small islands on some secluded area nearby which was perhaps unexplored, yet.
-There was also another island that from the look of it, a new resort is soon to operate.
+Another island was also to be seenthat from the look of it, a new resort is soon to operate.
 There must have been some other resorts on the area because we’ve seen some tourists kayaking that didn’t come from our group, but we failed to see where the other resorts were.
 After marveling the surrounding, we went for a swim, played beach volleyball, billiards, and spent the rest of the afternoon relaxing on the beach front with beers on our hand and a paradise on our sight.
 The place was simply breathtaking.